Applications are accepted online and reviewed by the Graduate Admission Committee once complete.

 - A minimum IELTS score of 6.5 with no band below 6.0

 - A minimum PTE Academic score of 56

-* Certificate of Finances - This form must be completed by all students who are not U.S. citizens or permanent residents who intend to be enrolled full-time at Merrimack College.
-The form must be accompanied by proof of funding for the first year of studies (ie: bank statements, a notarized bank letter).
+The form must be completed by all students who are not U.S. citizens or permanent residents who intend to be enrolled full-time at Merrimack College.
+The International Declaration of Finances form must be accompanied by current (no older than nine months) proof of funding for the first year of studies in the form of a notarized bank letter.
 The total costs that must be documented can be found on the form.

 It is the policy of the Office of Graduate Studies to verify all credentials submitted in support of an application.
 All transcripts, recommendations, publications, standardized test scores, and supplemental materials must be traceable to their source in order to confirm their authenticity.
 Written materials submitted by an applicant may be subject to review for the purpose of identifying plagiarism.